anitaokoye/alx-pre_course/README.md

-this is my second read me
+this is EDITED second read me